dmars8047/dllama/README.md

 ## Commands

-- `-config`: Create a configuration file.
+- `-config`: Create a user-wide configuration file.
 - `-help`: Display help information.
 - `-list-models`: List available models.
 - `-model <model>`: Sets the model to use when chatting with Ollama.